Election in the Church

 “Not any one may be elected, but capable men distinguished by sufficient consecrated learning, pious eloquence, simple wisdom, lastly, by moderation and an honorable reputation, according to that apostolic rule which is compiled by the apostle in I Tim., ch.
 3, and Titus, ch.
 1.”
 (Second Helvetic Confession, Chapter XVIII)

 The office-bearers can be re-elected twice.
-As a term lasts for six years, officers can serve in their respective position for altogether 18 years at the most.
-For the calculation of the specified length of service, the year of service already started at the time of the nomination shall be considered as a full year.
-Half of the Synod members delegated by the Kirk sessions shall be elected from among the ordained pastors of the Presbytery and half of them from among the lay members eligible for the office of the elder.
+As a term lasts six years, officers can serve in their respective positions for 18 years at the most.
+For calculating of the specified length of service, the year of service already started at the time of the nomination shall be considered a full year.
+Half of the Synod members delegated by the Kirk sessions shall be elected from among the ordained pastors of the Presbytery and half of them shall be from among the lay members eligible for the office of the elder.

-The election of officers requires absolute majority.
+The election of officers requires an absolute majority.
 To be duly elected, candidates therefore need a number of valid votes totalling over 50 per cent.
 An election is only valid if two-thirds of the members entitled to vote are present at the electoral meeting.
-Votes shall be sent to the competent election committee in a double, sealed secrecy ballot envelope before the previously announced deadline.
+Votes shall be sent to the competent election committee in a double, sealed secret ballot envelope before the deadline.
 Church Districts have different deadlines for the race.

 _MG_5908.jpg